Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

 ## Workshop
 A mentor will guide your through various blocks provided by the PXT tool.
 There are practice tasks after each segment.
+**Please always save the JavaScript code of your solutions!**

 Keep in mind that a help info
 will pop up if you keep your mouse pointer on a block in the PXT tool.